transkatgirl/Tapestry-Loom/README.md

 - Some documents may cause the text editor to render token boundaries incorrectly
 	- This seems to be due to a bug in egui regarding textedit underline rendering
-- Separation between nodes in list/bookmarks/tree view is unclear

 ## Getting started